pingswept/design-for-fab/content/logistics/projects.md

 ### THE ENGINE ###

-* Build a pedal-powered vehicle that ca
+* Build a pedal-powered vehicle that can tow a passenger car around the railway loop.
+The engine team is charged with specifying the details of the cog system.

+### THE PASSENGER CAR ###

+* Build a railway car that can be towed around the railway loop while carrying 0-4 passengers.
+It should be able to fit around all the corners and not derail.

 ### You will be given:

-*   Access to a large pile of 1x4's, 2x4's, and 1/2 inch plywood
+*   Access to a large pile of 1x4's, 2x4's, 2x3's and 1/2 inch plywood
 *   Other materials or parts as needed

 ### A few notes about safety:

-* At no point should passsengers feet be more than 30 inches off the ground.
+* At no point should passsengers' feet be more than 30 inches off the ground.
 This means the rails should remain within 24 inches of the ground.

+P6 agreement on target heights: Monday, May 27, 11:59 PM P6 suggested work sessions (not mandatory, but it's more fun if we can all work together): 1-4 PM on Tuesday, Wednesday, Thursday, and Friday, April 28-May 1
 P6 due date: Monday, May 4, high noon (as mandated by the university).

 -->